ohmae/touch-icon-extractor/README.md

 If the file exists, the subsequent files will not be checked.

-If you do not need precomposed, write the following
+If you do not need precomposed, as following

 ```kotlin
 extractor.fromDomain(url, false)